savbell/whisper-writer/DESIGN.md

    - Support for both streaming and non-streaming transcription modes, configurable per profile
    - Implementation of voice activity detection (VAD) for certain recording modes
    - Potential for future expansion to support more complex scenarios or multiple simultaneous active profiles
+   - Use of sentinel values in audio queues to simplify audio processing and state management in TranscriptionManager